CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

-* What are the requirements for the availability of the WLAN infrastructure?
+* What requirements are placed on the availability of the WLAN infrastructure?
 #### NET.2.1.M2 Selection of a suitable WLAN standard [planner]

 As part of the WLAN design that follows the documented strategic requirements, potentially disruptive systems near the future location of access points must be identified and evaluated.
 If microwaves are operated near access points or other IT systems, interference may occur.
 Possible sources of interference include Bluetooth transmitters, power lines, cordless phones (DECT) or LCD monitors, as well as the building material itself.

-If the requirements for the procurement of hardware and software are put together, it must be ensured that the authentication is implemented according to the IEEE 802.11i-2004 standard or newer.
+If the requirements for the procurement of hardware and software are put together, it must be ensured that the authentication is implemented according to the standard IEEE 802.11i-2004 or later.

 To avoid brute force attacks on Wi-Fi passwords, the WLAN infrastructure should support the IEEE 802.11s standard.
 This standard uses Simultaneous Authentication of Equals (SAE) to define that the actual password is no longer transmitted over the radio channel.
 As a result, the usual attacks can be effectively countered by recording a connection setup followed by a brute-force attack on the WLAN password.
-The IEEE 802.11ac standard defines how management frames should be protected by means of protected management frames (PMF) against counterfeit deassociation packets of an attacker.
+The IEEE 802.11ac standard defines how management frames should be protected by means of protected management frames (PMF) against counterfeit deassociation packets from an attacker.
 However, in order to use PMF effectively, the terminal must also support the IEEE 802.11ac standard.

 Table 1 shows various authentication options for the three fictional scenarios.